triflicacid/cs-UglyLang/Doc/Keywords.md

 - `DEF <symbol>: <type> <<arg1: type1>, <arg2: type2>, ...>`
 Defines a new function which returns <type> with the given arguments each with the resepective type.

+Functions may be overloaded, given that their return types match.
+Built-in functions **cannot** be overloaded.